(Recasts, updates prices, adds quotes, changes byline, changes dateline from previous PARIS/SINGAPORE)

-Soybean futures fell for a third straight session as forecasts called for beneficial rains in crop areas of Brazil and Argentina, the world's No. 1 an No. 3 soy producers.
-The United States is the No. 2 soy grower.
+Forecasts called for beneficial rains in portions of Brazil and Argentina, the world's No. 1 and No. 3 soybean producers.